 As a result, the NPPI table has to be read twice, and the join becomes costly.
 The more windows are needed, the more expensive the join becomes.
 If the NPPI table is small enough, caching effects could decrease the negative performance impact of having several windows.

-The sliding window merge join has a similar performance pattern like a traditional merge join if most of the partitions can be eliminated before the join takes place.
-The best case scenario is when there is sufficient FSG cache available to join all partitions at once.
-This kind of setup is called single window merge join.
+The sliding window merge join has a similar performance pattern like a traditional merge join if most of the partitions can be eliminated before a join takes place.
+The best-case scenario is when there is sufficient FSG cache available to join all partitions at once.
+This kind of setup is called a single-window merge join.